Akki-jaiswal/pong-game/README.md

 | **Fully Responsive**               | Optimized for desktops and mobile devices.                                                    |
 | **Touch Controls**                 | Touch-and-drag controls for smooth mobile gameplay.                                           |
 | **Browser-Based**                  | No installation required — play directly in your web browser.                                |
+## 🔧 Behind the Feature: Difficulty Settings Menu

+As part of the GSSoC'25 contribution, a new **Settings Menu** was added to let players choose their desired difficulty level before starting the game:

+- 🎯 **Easy** – Slower ball speed and more forgiving AI
+- ⚖️ **Medium** – Balanced AI speed and paddle reaction
+- 🔥 **Hard** – Fast-paced ball speed with challenging AI

+This interactive dropdown makes the game more customizable and enjoyable for all skill levels.

 ## 🕹️ How to Play